Rock-VbCity/QSE/README.md

 # QSE Grunt Template for QlikSense

-This is a **Grunt-Init Template** that creates a QlikSense Extension with several features, including a companion *Gruntfile.js* implementing some tasks to manage your extension's build process and storing it at your **GitHub** repository.
+This is a **Grunt-Init Template** that creates a QlikSense Visualization Extension with several features, including a companion *Gruntfile.js* giving you some tasks to manage your extension's build process and storing it at your **GitHub** repository.

 ## Prerequisites